ENGINE SWAP GUIDE - ELECTRICAL HT4100 to Olds

 Even with an aftermarket temp gauge, there are good reasons for keeping your Coolant Temp light, especially with an analog dash where it'll grab your attention.
 Below are several options.

 You could keep the 4100's temp sensor and wiring and screw it into an open coolant port; the ECU doesn't care what engine is sitting under that sensor, so long as it's connected.
 But it's important that temp sensors are in flowing coolant, which rules out the rear heater port location on an Olds intake.
 Plus 269F is a little hot for my liking.
-Be sure the 4100's harness ground eyelets get connected to the engine.

 And as Columbo says, just one more thing....If you'd like your Coolant Temp light to come on as a bulb check when cranking, the way it originally did, run a wire from position 35 of the ignition switch (this should be an empty terminal) to the side of the bulb you've connected the new temp switch to.
 When you turn the key, it grounds out 35 and your bulb should light.